 - Use of Talcum Powder: If you used a talcum powder such as Johnson’s Baby Powder or Shower to Shower, or some other talc-based product for feminine hygiene as an adult, you might have a claim.
 Only using talcum powder sporadically throughout the years isn’t enough.
 In general, terms, using the baby powder regularly for at least four years may be necessary for your claim to be successful.
 The chances of developing ovarian cancer or Invasive Fallopian Tube Cancer from talc-based products increase with the number of years you used the product and how frequently you used talcum powder.

 - When You Were Diagnosed with Cancer: There are Statutes of Limitations that vary from state to state and are different if you are the family of a woman who died of ovarian cancer.
 Time limits range from 1-6 years, but some exceptions are based on whether your deceased loved one knew how they contracted ovarian cancer.
 The courts can be petitioned on a case by case basis to attempt to get the statute of limitations waived.

 What About the Statute of Limitations?

-There are several factors that can determine the length of time you may have to file your talcum powder lawsuit.
+There are several factors that can determine the length of time you may have to file your talcum powder lawsuit and how long it takes for a talcum powder lawsuit to be resolved.
 Normally, the Statute of Limitations starts to run using the beginning date to calculate the Statute of Limitations coincides with the date you suffered your injury.